 Energy consumption is something that occurs in a wide variety of circumstances and locations, but especially in buildings, whether they are family homes, residential buildings, commercial buildings or factories.

 This is why the EU (European Union), as well as other organisations and countries, have focused on reducing the total amount of energy consumed by buildings, starting with a reduction of consumption to a very low level, until almost zero energy is used.

 In order to achieve this goal within a given timeframe, models, plans and regulations need to be established, both for organisations and for countries.
 This is how the concept of Nearly Zero-Energy Buildings (NZEB) emerged.

-What are Nearly Zero-Energy Buildings
+What are Nearly Zero-Energy Buildings?

 How could a building not consume energy?

-This means that NZE Buildings will continue to consume energy, but this energy will have a low impact over the environment, so they won’t consume energy from non-renewable sources such as oil or petroleum, natural gas, coal or uranium.
+This means that NZE Buildings will continue to consume energy, but this energy will have a low impact on the environment, so they won’t consume energy from non-renewable sources such as oil or petroleum, natural gas, coal or uranium.

 Other terms commonly used instead of NZEB might be: